iterative/mlem.ai/content/docs/start/remote-repos.md

 [fsspec](https://filesystem-spec.readthedocs.io/en/latest/api.html#built-in-implementations),
 e.g. s3.

-To do that, use paths with corresponding file system protocol and path like `s3://<bucket>/`
+To do so, use paths with corresponding file system protocol and path like `s3://<bucket>/`

 ```dvc